 3.Transfer 10 ml of oxalic acid by means of a pipette into clean conical flask; then add 5 ml of dilute sulfuric acid; then heat the solution to 70oC using hot plate in order to fasten the reaction between oxalic acid and potassium permanganate.

-4.Start titration by gradually adding the potassium permanganate from the burette while continuously shaking the flask till the color changes from purple to colorless.
+4.Start titration ( the Ftitration of oxalic acid with kmno4) by gradually adding the potassium permanganate from the burette while continuously shaking the flask till the color changes from purple to colorless.

 5.Continue adding potassium permanganate until the solution changes from colorless to purple color again and take the end point.